-Although growing up in a small town in the north of Croatia, a place full of pistachio green palaces, cotton-pink churches and white-washed castles, was like living in a fairy tale, at the age of 12 I made a list of top ten countries I would like to visit when I grew up.
+Although growing up in a quaint Croatian town, a place full of pistachio green palaces, cotton-pink churches and white-washed castles, was like living in a fairy tale, at the age of 12 I made a list of top ten countries I would like to visit when I grew up.

-Only three days after receiving my Masters' Degree in English Literature and Archaeology, I was on the plane to Miami to join cruise ships to pursue one of my passions: photography.
+Just a mere three days after obtaining my Masters' Degree in English Literature and Archaeology, I found myself aboard a plane bound for Miami.
+This marked the beginning of my adventure on cruise ships, as I embarked on a journey to pursue one of my cherished passions: photography.

 Soon I realized there was another bonus to my travels: I would get yet another degree – the one in shopping and getting around the ports of call.